US military watches: MIL-W-3818B

 The B revision was meant to provide a single standard for a 17 jewel watch with a life of at least two years.

-It required the 1.40″ metal case and all metal pieces be protected by a finish or preservative with the exception of parts which would be adversely effected if so treated.
-A black, non-ferrous metal dial with numerals and graduations in white, a triangular hour indice at 12 was required to be luminescent yellow and the other hour markers were green in color.
+It required the 1.40″ metal case and all metal pieces be protected by a finish or preservative, except parts which would be adversely effected if so treated.
+A black, non-ferrous metal dial with numerals and graduations in white, a triangular hour indice at 12 was required to be luminescent yellow and the other hour markers were green.
 Hands made of cartridge brass, painted white, filled with green luminescent paint, the tip of the second hand was luminescent orange with tritium (hydrogen 3) as the luminescent.

 It required a 17 jewel bearings, stem wound and set, a power reserve of 36 hours and a 30-second daily accuracy rate.
 It is straight-knurled and includes the "dimple" typical of similar period Benrus U.S. military watches (e.g. Benrus Type I / II and the MIL-W-46374).
 The acrylic crystal is referred to as "copolymer plastic".
 Drawing C 8636227 was to be used for the band, but was amended on January 12, 1966, to now follow the newly published MIL-S-46383 Type II strap – color black.